kinzart/apivs3-nodejs-pt4/README.md

-Dont forget to test in Postman, localhost:3000/name/id
+Dont forget to test on Postman, localhost:3000/name/id